-Eastern Box Turtles are long-lived creatures and have been documented to exceed sixty years of age.
-Very old specimens may reach ages of over one hundred.
+Eastern box turtles have been documented to exceed 60 years of age.
+Very old specimens may reach ages of more than 100.

-Predators of this turtle include: raccoons, skunks, coyotes, dogs, ants, crows, snakes and hogs.
-Eggs are especially vulnerable to predation, along with young turtles whose unhardened shells afford little protection.
+Predators of the box turtle include raccoons, skunks, coyotes, dogs, ants, crows, snakes and hogs.
+Eggs are especially vulnerable to predation, along with young turtles whose unhardened shells offer little protection.

-Recent initiatives have led to the protection of the Eastern Box Turtle in Indiana.
-Beginning Oct.
-23, 2004, the collection of Eastern Box Turtles from the wild is prohibited.
-A special permit is now required to care for captive specimens in the state.
-Conservation initiatives in addition to habitat preservation will help protect this unique turtle from further declines.
+Recent initiatives have led to the protection of the Eastern box turtle in Indiana.
+Since 2004, the collection of Eastern box turtles from the wild is prohibited.
+A permit is required to care for captive specimens in the state.
+Conservation initiatives and habitat preservation will help protect this turtle from further declines.

 Nationwide research reveals that Eastern box turtle populations are in trouble.
 Indiana and other states are taking measures to protect box turtles before they become threatened or endangered.
 Although Indiana does have a few healthy populations, they are scattered.
 New developments, environmental changes, chemical pollution, captive breeding and possession all negatively impact the long-term survival of box turtles in Indiana.